TheWallOfDucks/chaos-duck/CONTRIBUTING.md

 2. ...the rest is pretty much up to you, take a look at `src/notification_provider/slack.ts`.
 Here are some guidelines:
     - Should have a method called `post` that should accept a message body
     - Should support all the different services and chaos functions
-    - Should not be disruptive.
-(IE it should not break anything if you don't use that notification provider)
+    - Should not be disruptive. (i.e. it should not break anything if you don't use that notification provider)
 3. Implement the notification provider in `src/classes/notification.ts`, again following the `slack` implementation as an example